Viewing this page on your device?

 Kids who have poor bilateral coordination skills may end up avoiding those fine motor activities and thus adversely affect their skill development.

-Get helpful info and activities on my bilateral coordination page!
+Get helpful info and activities on my bilateral coordination pages below!

 Exclusive Offer to OT Mom Readers